Available for opportunities

 High-Availability Web App with ELB & RDS Multi-AZ

-SNS alerts on 5xx spike & replication lag
+SNS alerts on 5xx rate spikes and replication lag

 07